bclindner/chipbot2.0/README.md

 chipbot2 is a JavaScript app, which requires [Node.js](https://nodejs.org).

-Once you have that installed, clone this repository, and run this command to install this bot's dependencies:
+Once you have that installed, clone this repository, and run this command inside its folder to install the bot's dependencies:

 ```
 npm install